 As the name implies, resellers who opt for the Direct CSP program will work directly with Microsoft.
 They’ll purchase all their SKUs from Microsoft and sell them to their customers at a profit margin of about 20 percent.
 Resellers who opt for this program usually have the resources required to handle their customers’ needs because Microsoft offers very little in terms of technical support.
 However, going solo as a Direct CSP Partner is a complicated process that could take about four months to complete.
 Direct CSP Partners must also meet the following requirements:

-- Be capable of providing 24/7 technical support
+- Be capable of providing 24/7 first level technical support

 - Have a solid customer billing structure